szTheory/vscode-packer-powertools/README.md

 VS Code extension for Packer with code formatting, inline error messages, syntax highlighting, code folding, and command palette integration.

+Also has tooltip popups with documentation.
+Currently supports it for the base Packer feature set, as well as for these builders:

+- amazon-ebs

+and these provisioners:

+- ansible
+- ansible-local

+If you want tooltip support for another builder or provisioner, create an issue on the Github site and I'll add them in the order of most requested.

 ## Features

 Code formatting